 Sarah E. Bond

-Sarah E. Bond is an associate professor in the Department of HIstory at the University of Iowa.
+Sarah E. Bond is an associate professor in the Department of History at the University of Iowa.
 She is interested in late Roman history, epigraphy, late antique law, Roman topography and GIS, Digital Humanities, and the socio-legal experience of ancient marginal peoples.

 She earned a PhD in History from the University of North Carolina at Chapel Hill (2011) and obtained a BA in Classics and History with a minor in Classical Archaeology from the University of Virginia (2005).
 Her book, Trade and Taboo: Disreputable Professionals in the Roman Mediterranean, was published with the University of Michigan Press in 2016.